 - hypothyroidism, which can reduce the hormones that help stimulate bowel movements and other metabolic functions

 - large uterine fibroids, which could press on your rectum and make stool harder to pass

-If you have pebble poop bowel movements often, see a doctor to identify an underlying cause.
+If you have pebble poop bowel movements often, or if seeing pebble poop is new to you, you may want to see a doctor to identify an underlying cause.

-Constipation can be concerning because it can lead to bowel obstructions or impactions.
+If left untreated, constipation can lead to bowel impactions.
 This is when stool becomes lodged in your intestine and won’t let any other material come through.
 Other possible complications include:

 - anal fissures, which are small, thin tears in the tissue around your anus that can cause blood and pain when passing a bowel movement